 Redundancy payment is based on continuous service up to termination of employment.
 The maximum redundancy payment is based on the last 20 years of continuous service.

-The union is not in a position to provide estimates of redundancy entitlement.
-Teachers in maintained schools should request an estimate from the CCMS or if in a controlled school from their Education and Library Board.
+The NASUWT is not in a position to provide estimates of redundancy entitlement.
+Teachers in maintained schools should request an estimate from the CCMS or if in a controlled school from the EA.

-Teachers in the voluntary grammar sector should request an estimate from their Board of Governors.
+Teachers in voluntary grammar schools and grant-maintained integrated schools should request an estimate from their school bursar.